employehrdey-creator/HR-Employee-Attrition-Dashboard/README.md

 group by department
 order by  attrition_rate desc;

-• 8 Attrition Rate by job role select JobRole, count(*) as total_employes, sum(case when Attrition ="Yes" then 1 else 0 end) as left_employes,
+• 8 Attrition Rate by job role-

+select JobRole, count(*) as total_employes, sum(case when Attrition ="Yes" then 1 else 0 end) as left_employes,
 round(Sum(case when attrition="Yes" then 1 else 0 end)*100/count(*),2) as attrition_rate